TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

 - An **item icon** for GUI display (which will appear in `/claimrewards` GUI as well).
 - A short **description** and detailed **reward-description**.

+Rewards setup can be done via the `/playtimejoinstreak` GUI directly in-game.
 ---

 ## 🗂️ Claiming & Managing Rewards